-Shearing is the physical force which acts on an area of skin in a direction parallel to the body's surface (Hess, 2004).
-It occurs during repositioning when the body is not lifted off the surface completely, which then pulls the bones in one direction and the skin in the other.
+Shearing is the physical force which acts on an area of skin in a direction parallel to the body's surface (8) (50).

+It occurs during repositioning when the body is not lifted off the surface completely, which then pulls the bones in one direction and the layers of the skin in the other (Figure 2).

 The person is typically positioned at an angle when a shearing injury occurs.
+When the head of the bed is elevated, it increases shear injury in deep tissue and may account for the high incidence of sacral pressure injuries seen in individuals (8) (50).

+It is best practice to lower the head of the bed, if the individual can tolerate being on a flat surface, before repositioning to reduce the chances of shearing from occurring (14) (44).

-When the head of the bed is elevated, it increases shear injury in deep tissue and may account for the high incidence of sacral pressure injuries seen in individuals (Hess, 2004).
-A shear injury is not seen on the outside of the body, because it happens beneath the skin when the blood supply is cut off to the tissue under the skin surface, which results in cell death (necrosis).
+A shear injury is not seen on the outside of the body, because it happens beneath the skin when the blood supply is cut off to the tissue under the skin surface, which results in cell death (necrosis) (21).